4D42/CUDA_Prime_numbers/README.md

 # CUDA_Prime_numbers

-CUDA code that find the Nth first Primes
+Just a little CUDA code that find the Nth first prime Numbers.

+Use the run.sh (bash script) to compile and run the program.